struct/Nerve/README.markdown

     ...
 Done!

     Here is Nerve running on Windows 7 and debugging an example program that calls HeapAlloc.
-For this test program we want to run a simple ruby script each time we enter and leave HeapAlloc()
+For this test program we want to run a simple ruby script each time we enter and leave RtlAllocateHeap.

-    Test Program:
+    This script should extract the arguments to the function upon entry and the return values on exit.

     ...
     #include <stdio.h>